artoolkit/ARToolKit5/README (ARToolKit for Android).txt

 Release notes.
 --------------
-This release contains ARToolKit v5.2.1 for Android.
+This release contains ARToolKit v5.3 for Android.

+The major change in this release is a new version of libKPM based on the FREAK detector framework, contributed by DAQRI.
+See "libKPM usage" below.

 Please see the ChangeLog.txt for details of changes in this and earlier releases.

-ARToolKit v5.2 is the first major release under an open source license in several years, and represents several years of commercial development of ARToolKit by ARToolworks during this time.
-It will appear to be a significant change to previous users of ARToolKit v2.x.
+ARToolKit v5.2 was the first major release under an open source license in several years, and represented several years of commercial development of ARToolKit by ARToolworks during this time.
+It was a significant change to previous users of ARToolKit v2.x.
 Please see http://www.artoolkit.org/documentation/ARToolKit_feature_comparison for more information.

-For users of ARToolKit Professional versions 4.0 through 5.1.7, ARToolKit v5.2 includes a number of changes.
+For users of ARToolKit Professional versions 4.0 through 5.1.7, ARToolKit v5.2 and later include a number of changes.
 Significantly, full source is now provided for the NFT libraries libAR2 and libKPM.

-ARToolKit 5.2 for Android supports fetching of camera calibration data from an ARToolworks-provided server.
+ARToolKit 5.2 and later for Android supports fetching of camera calibration data from an ARToolworks-provided server.
 On request, ARToolworks provides developers access to an on-device verson of calib_camera which submits calibration data to ARToolworks' server, making it available to all users of that device.
 The underlying changes to support this include a native version of libARvideo for Android which provides the functions to fetch camera calibration data (note that libARvideo on Android does not handle frame retrieval from the camera; that still happens on the Java side).
 Existing native apps which wish to use the functionality should follow the example usage from the ARNative example, and also link against libarvideo, and its additional dependencies libcurl, libssl and libcrypto.

 Please see http://www.artoolkit.org/documentation/Using_automatic_online_camera_calibration_retrieval for details on this feature and the code changes required.